 16 It may be a deadline that individuals utilize 17 to file claims as well.
-I'm going to come back to 18 that again and discuss it in context so that you have priority under SIPA and also for other 22
+I'm going to come back to 18 that again and discuss it in context so that you understand what the pros and cons are on that.
+And

-20 then there's a subsequent bar date of July 2nd,
+19 20 then there's a subsequent bar date of July 2nd,

-21 2009 for basically customer claims that would not
+2009 for basically customer claims that would not 21